fzero/html3000/README.md

 The goal isn’t to throw out modern tooling.
 HTML3000 plays nicely with ERB, Hotwire, Stimulus, HTMX, React, Vue, Phoenix LiveView, and more.
 It’s “just HTML” but written differently.

-## A note on custom tags
+## Wait, Don't I Need Javascript To Do That?

-There's quite a bit of confusion about this feature.
-TL;DR: **you can just write them in your code like any other HTML tag**.
+TL;DR: No.

-In other words, you can go ahead and type `<my-tag>` on your code and it will behave like a `<span>`.
+Custom tags have been allowed since HTML5 was released in January of 2008.
+You can go ahead and type `<my-tag>` on your code and it will behave like a `<span>`.

-Yes, that's all.
-This has been the case since HTML5 was released in January of 2008.
+Any custom tag is by definition not strictly standard HTML – it's _custom_ after all! – but their default behaviour is standardized.

-I believe the confusion began when [web components](https://developer.mozilla.org/en-US/docs/Web/API/Web_components) became a thing.
-The communication around them was never very clear to begin with, so this is no surprise.
+Javascript is only needed if you're implementing interactive behaviours, as usual.
+Complex elements with all bells and whistles can always be created as [web components](https://developer.mozilla.org/en-US/docs/Web/API/Web_components), but that's not what we're talking about here.

 Rest assured these are two separate features: custom HTML tags don't need any Javascript to work.
 You can simply add them to your code and apply CSS defitions as you would for any other HTML tag.